abice/go-enum/README.md

       --flag       Adds golang flag functions.
       --prefix     Replaces the prefix with a user one.
       --names      Generates a 'Names() []string' function, and adds the possible enum values in the error response during parsing
+      --nocamel    Removes the snake_case to CamelCase name changing
 ```